MasterJ767/Gaming-Technologies-and-Simulations-Coursework/README.md

 How to Use
 -------------

-To run the game open the scene called "Empty" and press play in the editor.
-Currently - for reasons which I am yet to deduce - running a build of them game causes the game to become permanently stuck in the "Empty" scene without progressing forward to the actual game.
+To run the game open the scene called "Main Menu" and press play in the editor.
+If launched form another scene, the game should automatically transfer to the main menu however this hasn't be tested withg all scenes.

-Currently only levels 1 and 2 are implemented.
-While level 3 does unlock afetr the completion of level 2, attempting to enter the level will cause the game to crash.
+The game contains 5 levels.
+On completion of the fifth level there is nothing else to complete in the game.

 For information on controls either press 'I' once inside the game or see [HOWTOPLAY.md](HOWTOPLAY.md)